alexanderlewisstevens/ML_Sentiment/README.md

 - Option B: keep the provided `render.yaml` and let Render auto-detect it as a blueprint.

 ## Deploy to DigitalOcean
 - DigitalOcean App Platform: the included `app.yaml` is a ready-to-deploy spec.
 Point App Platform at this repo (`Distinction-Projects/ML_Sentiment`, branch `main`), confirm the detected spec, and deploy.
 Adjust the repo/branch in the manifest if your fork differs.
 The spec installs requirements, pre-downloads NLTK data, and starts `gunicorn app:server --bind 0.0.0.0:$PORT` with Python 3.11 on a `basic-xxs` instance.
-A `.python-version` file is included to pin Python 3.11 for the DO buildpack.
+A `.python-version` file pins Python 3.11 for the DO buildpack. `WORKER_TMP_DIR` defaults to `/dev/shm` (set in `app.yaml`) but the command falls back to `/tmp` if that path is absent (e.g., local macOS test).
 - Manual commands (if you prefer to enter them in the UI): build `pip install -r requirements.txt && python -m nltk.downloader stopwords punkt wordnet vader_lexicon punkt_tab`; run `gunicorn app:server`.

 ## Project layout